Updated January 2022

 Organic reach has been a significant part of the appeal of social media channels for the last 10 years.
 Despite that, it’s no secret that organic reach has been in sharp decline.
-The feed is cluttered, pages that people followed years ago are no longer relevant, and the sheer volume of content makes it much harder to stand out, especially when it feels like you’re blatantly selling.
+The feed is cluttered.
+Pages that people followed years ago are no longer relevant.
+The sheer volume of content makes it much harder to stand out, especially when it feels like you’re blatantly selling.

 Despite all of that, most brands are still approaching social media with a linear mindset: